HI! You’ve found me.

 But I want to–one day–and my bucket list gets longer every day.
 So, obviously, I can’t really give any profound travel advice about going to places I’ve never been.

 I always hurt myself without even doing anything adventurous and I always forget something crucial.
 Like my passport.
 It’s no secret that I honestly don’t have a clue when it comes to round the world planning, or packing, or malaria prevention.
 I actually got malaria while taking said pills.
 And didn’t when I eschewed prophylaxis.
+I often “wing it” about things I definitely should not “wing”, and consistently overthink things I should have let go years ago.
+Welcome to my brain.

 So Is it a personal blog?